hassakura/mlcase-2/README.md

 There are extra files / folders:

 1. **Item Searches - Case 2.twbx**: Tableau twbx file with the Dashboard and Datasources
-2. **/images**: Contains the images of the Tableau dashboard
+2. **items_analysis.png**: Final analysis for the Items data from the API.
+You can access the Dashboard for better visualization in [THIS LINK](https://public.tableau.com/app/profile/helio.assakura/viz/ItemSearches-Case2/Analysis-Case2).
-3. **items.csv**: Final CSV file with the items JSON response converted as a BigQuery table.
+3. **/images**: Contains the images of the Tableau dashboards
-4. **items_attributes.csv**: Final CSV file with the items attributes column converted as a BigQuery table.
+4. **items.csv**: Final CSV file with the items JSON response converted as a BigQuery table.
-5. **PDF**: Final analysis for the Items data from the API.
+5. **items_attributes.csv**: Final CSV file with the items attributes column converted as a BigQuery table.